Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

-Fig. \ref{netanbar} shows that the $n$-$\bar{n}$ oscillation can be achieved at the tree level indirectly through elementary neutral particles (e.g. $\eta$ in our case) as intermediate states, instead of through composite particles (e.g. mirror neutron $n^\prime$).
-In this case, an elementary particle (i.e. $\eta$) with a lepton number ($L=1$) enjoys some advantages over a composite particle with a baryon number ($B=1$).
-To begin with, many grand unified models based on higher symmetry groups, such as $SU(5)$ \cite{georgi1974unity} or $SO(10)$ \cite{fritzsch1975unified}, are featured by the unified description of quarks and leptons.
+Fig. \ref{netanbar} shows that the $n$-$\bar{n}$ oscillation can be achieved at the tree level indirectly through elementary neutral particles (e.g. $\eta$ in our case) as intermediate states, instead of through composite particles (e.g. mirror neutron $n^\prime$ \cite{mohapatra2005some,berezhiani2006neutron,berezhiani2016neutron,berezhiani2021possible}).
+In this case, an elementary particle (e.g. $\eta$) with a non-zero lepton number ($\mathcal{L}=1$) enjoys some advantages over a composite particle (e.g. $n^{\prime}$ \cite{mohapatra2005some,berezhiani2006neutron,berezhiani2016neutron,berezhiani2021possible}) with a non-zero baryon number ($\mathcal{B}=1$).
+To begin with, many grand unified models based on higher symmetry groups, such as $SU(5)$ \cite{georgi1974unity} or $SO(10)$ \cite{fritzsch1975unified}, are featured by a unified description of quarks and leptons.
 The $n$-$\bar{n}$ oscillation process mediated by $\eta$ can serve as a promising probes for such grand unified models.
-Moreover, the $n$-$\bar{n}$ oscillation mediated by the composite particle $n^{\prime}$ can be described by dimension-9 operators, which are highly suppressed by the new physics energy scale, while the $n$-$\bar{n}$ oscillation mediated by the elementary particle $\eta$ can be described by dimension-6 operators \cite{dev2015tev}, which are less suppressed and thus more natural \cite{mckeen2020long}.
+In addition, the number of new particles introduced into the model is relatively smaller in the scenario where the $n$-$\bar{n}$ oscillation is mediated by elementary particles.
+Moreover, the $n$-$\bar{n}$ oscillation mediated by the composite particle (e.g. $n^\prime$ \cite{mohapatra2005some,berezhiani2006neutron,berezhiani2016neutron,berezhiani2021possible}) can be described by dimension-9 operators, which are highly suppressed by the new physics energy scale, while the $n$-$\bar{n}$ oscillation mediated by the elementary particle $\eta$ can be described by dimension-6 operators \cite{dev2015tev}, which are less suppressed and thus more natural.